tm-blount/tb1224/README.md

 There are a few extra tests for the PricingCalculatorService beyond the required test suite.

-As this is a demo, good code coverage isn't the greatest concern, but certain there should be more unit tests, and there should also be a mock, in-memory DB, etc for the unit tests, which currently use the live database.
+As this is a demo, good code coverage isn't the greatest concern, but certainly there should be more unit tests, and there should also be a mock, in-memory DB, etc for the unit tests, which currently use the live database.
 This could obviously be an issue if the data changes for some reason, or if the application is changed to update data itself.

-Furthermore, it would be nice to have Swagger (for which time ran out) and perhaps some functional tests that would run in a pipeline.

 ## 5. Extensibility vs YAGNI